box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata-v2.md

 To migrate from `v1` to v2 in projects using `box-ui-elements` package:

-1. Upgrade the `box-ui-elements` package version to at least version `24.0.0`.
+1. Upgrade the `box-ui-elements` package version to version `24.0.0` or higher.
 2. Ensure `box-ui-elements` peer dependencies are added as dependencies in your `package.json` file.
 Install them with your package manager.
 3. Add the `features` flag to enable the enhanced metadata view.